 Please call 07831-693684 for an appointment, or send me an e-mail (there's a link at the foot of this page).

 Appointments last for up to one hour and cost £75.00, payable by bank transfer at the time of booking.

 At least 24 hours notice is required when rescheduling or cancelling appointments, otherwise the full fee will be charged.

 I will always try to accommodate clients who have difficulty in affording my fees as I believe a lack of funds should not prevent people receiving professional therapeutic help.
-In these situations, I offer reduced rates at certain times on Fridays, please mention your needs when making an appointment.
+In these situations, I offer reduced rates at certain times, please mention your needs when making an appointment.